DanLeEpicMan/website/content/writing/certain-level.md

 {% end %}

 # Where does it come from?
-Why is it overrepresented in tech?
+Why is it over-represented in tech?

 The over-representation of this mindset in SDS, CS, and even Math is something I've noticed throughout all of my undergrad.
 I don't claim to understand this entirely, but I have a couple ideas.